-Swansea Chinese Community School to open in September
+Swansea Chinese Community School opened in September 2016

-A new Chinese school is to open in Swansea in September 2016 on the Townhill Campus of the University of Wales Trinity Saint David (UWTSD).
+A Chinese school opened in Swansea in September 2016 on the Swansea Campus of University of Wales Trinity Saint David (UWTSD).
 The school will provide children from the Swansea Chinese community with Mandarin language lessons and Chinese cultural activities.
 It will also welcome children from all backgrounds who would like to learn Mandarin Chinese for a couple of hours per week on a Sunday.

 The initiative by the Confucius Institute at the UWTSD has the full support of the Chinese Community Co-op Centre, the charitable body that looks after the interests of Swansea's Chinese ethnic communities.
 Swansea has a thriving Chinese community with a growing number of Chinese school age children.
 The new school aims to enable these youngsters to keep in touch with their Chinese roots and heritage, and to provide them with the excellent Chinese language skills they will need in the increasingly globalised world of work.